-- Recommends linaclotide, plecanatide, and lubiprostone for overall symptom improvement in patients with IBS-C (strong; high, moderate, and moderate quality of evidence rating, respectively). - Suggests rifaximin for reduction in global IBS symptoms, as well as bloating in non-constipated patients (weak; moderate) - Suggests alosetron for overall symptom improvement in female patients with IBS-D (weak; low quality). - Suggests eluxadoline for overall symptom improvement in patients with IBS-D (weak; moderate). - o Recommends fiber for overall symptom improvement (strong; moderate). - Antidepressants: Recommends TCAs for overall symptom improvement (strong; high quality); suggests SSRIs for overall symptom improvement (weak; low quality). - o Suggests against polyethylene glycol (PEG) and loperamide for overall symptom improvement. - The AGA guideline on management of IBS makes the following statements (reported with the strength of recommendation and quality of evidence, respectively) (Weinberg et al 2014): - o Recommends using linaclotide (over no drug treatment) in patients with IBS-C (strong; high) - o Suggests using lubiprostone (over no drug treatment) in patients with IBS-C (conditional; moderate) - o Suggests using rifaximin (over no drug treatment) in patients with IBS-D (conditional; moderate) - Suggests using alosetron (over no drug treatment) in patients with IBS-D to improve global symptoms (conditional; moderate) - The 2015 WGO guideline on IBS lists rifaximin and alosetron as second-line therapies for IBS-D, although it notes a risk of ischemic colitis and constipation with alosetron.
-Lubiprostone and linaclotide are noted to be safe and effective for the treatment of IBS-C (WGO, 2015).
+- The 2018 American College of Gastroenterology (ACG) monograph on the management of IBS makes the following statements (reported with the strength of recommendation and quality of evidence, respectively) (Ford et al 2018): - Recommends linaclotide, plecanatide, and lubiprostone for overall symptom improvement in patients with IBS-C (strong; high, moderate, and moderate quality of evidence rating, respectively). - Suggests rifaximin for reduction in global IBS symptoms, as well as bloating in non-constipated patients (weak; moderate) - Suggests alosetron for overall symptom improvement in female patients with IBS-D (weak; low quality). - Suggests eluxadoline for overall symptom improvement in patients with IBS-D (weak; moderate). - Recommends fiber for overall symptom improvement (strong; moderate). - Antidepressants: Recommends TCAs for overall symptom improvement (strong; high quality); suggests SSRIs for overall symptom improvement (weak; low quality). - \circ Suggests against polyethylene glycol (PEG) and loperamide for overall symptom improvement. - The AGA guideline on management of IBS makes the following statements (reported with the strength of - recommendation and quality of evidence, respectively) (Weinberg et al 2014): - Recommends using linaclotide (over no drug treatment) in patients with IBS-C (strong; high) - Suggests using lubiprostone (over no drug treatment) in patients with IBS-C (conditional; moderate) - Suggests using rifaximin (over no drug treatment) in patients with IBS-D (conditional; moderate) - Suggests using alosetron (over no drug treatment) in patients with IBS-D to improve global symptoms (conditional; moderate) - The 2015 WGO guideline on IBS lists rifaximin and alosetron as second-line therapies for IBS-D, although it notes a risk of ischemic colitis and constipation with alosetron.
+Lubiprostone and linaclotide are noted to be safe and effective for the treatment of IBS-C (WGO 2015).

 - The 2014 ACG monograph on the management of IBS and CIC makes the following statements (reported with the strength of recommendation and quality of evidence, respectively) (Ford et al 2014).
-Of note, only statements pertaining to CIC are included as the monograph on IBS management was updated in 2018: - Linaclotide is effective in CIC (strong; high) - o Lubiprostone is effective in the treatment of CIC (strong; high) - Prucalopride is more effective than placebo in improving symptoms of CIC (strong; moderate) - Although supported by varying levels of evidence, fiber supplements, osmotic laxatives (PEG, lactulose), and stimulant laxatives (sodium picosulfate [not available in the U.S. as a single agent], bisacodyl) are recommended for the treatment of CIC (all Strong recommendations). - Additional guidelines on the management of constipation suggest increased fiber intake and osmotic laxatives.
+Of note, only statements pertaining to CIC are included as the monograph on IBS management was updated in 2018: - Linaclotide is effective in CIC (strong: high) - Linaclotide is effective in CIC (strong; high) - \circ Lubiprostone is effective in the treatment of CIC (strong; high) - Prucalopride is more effective than placebo in improving symptoms of CIC (strong; moderate) - Although supported by varying levels of evidence, fiber supplements, osmotic laxatives (PEG, lactulose), and stimulant laxatives (sodium picosulfate [not available in the U.S. as a single agent], bisacodyl) are recommended for the treatment of CIC (all strong recommendations).

+• Additional guidelines on the management of constipation suggest increased fiber intake and osmotic laxatives.
 Stimulant laxatives are to be used as needed or as "rescue agents".
 Lubiprostone and linaclotide can be considered when symptoms of constipation do not respond to laxatives (AGA 2013, Bharucha et al 2013, Lindberg et al 2010).